 2. Try Another USB Port

-This issue can also arise due to a defective or a damaged USB port on the computer.
+This issue can also arise due to a defective or damaged USB port on the computer.
 To verify it, connect the iPhone to a different USB Port.

 3. Enable Autoplay